sol-plunder/reaver/note/sketch/serialize.md

     [ref_count][ref0][ref1]...[refN][root node]

-- ref_count encoding is implementation-defined
+- ref_count is little endian, u64
-- refs are fixed-width (e.g. 32-byte hashes)
+- refs are all 256bits (SHA26)
-- PIN indexes refer into this table
+- PIN indexes refer into this table.
+- pin refs must not be duplicated.
+- pin refs must be in traversal order.

 ---